 - He could keep his army at Tupelo

-- They could attack Major General Ulysses S. Grant’s Federals at either Corinth or Memphis
+- He could attack Major General Ulysses S. Grant’s Federals at either Corinth or Memphis

-- They could advance into Middle Tennessee, disrupting both Grant’s and Buell’s supply lines
+- He could advance into Middle Tennessee and disrupt both Grant’s and Buell’s supply lines

-“Obstacles in front connected with danger to Chattanooga induce a change of base.
+Bragg found flaws in the first three options, but the fourth had potential.
+If he could join forces with E.K.
+Smith at Chattanooga, their Confederates could then advance into Middle Tennessee, and then possibly even into Kentucky as a larger follow-up to John Hunt Morgan’s raid earlier this month.
+Bragg wrote to President Jefferson Davis, “Obstacles in front connected with danger to Chattanooga induce a change of base.
 Fully impressed with great importance of that line, am moving to East Tennessee.
-Produce rapid offensive from there following the consternation now being produced by our cavalry.
-Leave this State amply protected by (Major General Earl) Van Dorn at Vicksburg and (Major General Sterling) Price here (at Tupelo).”
+Produce rapid offensive from there following the consternation now being produced by our cavalry.”

 Smith contacted Brigadier General Carter L. Stevenson, who was opposing the Federal force at Cumberland Gap under Brigadier General George W. Morgan.
 Smith told Stevenson that if G.W.
 Morgan detached troops to deal with J.H.
 Morgan, it could “present the most favorable opportunity of pushing forward your operations, and probably enable you to enter Kentucky.”